hazelcast/hazelcast-reference-manual/src/SSL.md

 ```

-### SSL Performance Improvements for Java
+### TLS/SSL Performance Improvements for Java

-SSL can have a significant impact on performance.
+TLS/SSL can have a significant impact on performance.
 There are a few ways to increase the performance.

 The first thing that can be done is making sure that AES intrensics are used.
 Modern CPUs (2010 or newer Westmere) have hardware support for AES encryption/decryption and if a Java 8 or newer JVM is
 used, the JIT will automatically make use of these AES instructions.
 They can also be explicitly enabled using `-XX:+UseAES -XX:+UseAESIntrinsics`,